juhinagpure/Eduford-university/README.md

 ## Code Review Process

-All contributions to PETARI will go through a code review process to ensure code quality, consistency, and adherence to project standards.
+All contributions to Eduford-University will go through a code review process to ensure code quality, consistency, and adherence to project standards.
 Your contributions are valuable, and we appreciate your patience during the review process.

 ## Community Guidelines

-PETARI is committed to fostering an inclusive and welcoming community.
+Eduford-University is committed to fostering an inclusive and welcoming community.
 We encourage respectful and constructive communication among contributors.
 Please refer to our [Code of Conduct](README.md) for more information.